sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 Settings
 ========

-sphinxcontrib-versioning reads settings only from command line arguments.
+SCVersioning reads settings only from command line arguments.
 Here are all the options will be listed along with their descriptions.

 .. code-block:: bash